-International Std

-- Defined by International Agreement - Represent the closest possible accuracy attainable by the current science and technology

-Primary Std

-- Maintained at the National Std Lab (different for every country) - Function: the calibration and verification of secondary std - Each lab has its own secondary std which are periodically checked and certified by the National Std Lab. - For example, in Malaysia, this function is carried out by SIRIM.
+- International Std - Defined by International Agreement - Represent the closest possible accuracy attainable by the current science and technology - Primary Std - Maintained at the National Std Lab (different for every country) - Function: the calibration and verification of secondary std - Each lab has its own secondary std which are periodically checked and certified by the National Std Lab. - For example, in Zambia, this function is carried out by Zambia Bureau of Standards.